Orlando Furioso: Music

 In the Baroque era, the poem was the basis of many operas.
 Among the earliest were Francesca Caccini's La liberazione di Ruggiero dall'isola d'Alcina ("The Liberation of Ruggiero from Alcina's Island", 1625), Luigi Rossi's Il palazzo incantato (1642) and Agostino Steffani's Orlando generoso (1691).
 Antonio Vivaldi, as an impresario as well as a composer, staged three operas on themes from Ariosto: Orlando furioso (1713) by Giovanni Alberto Ristori, Orlando Furioso (1714), with music by Ristori and by himself, and Orlando (1727).
 Perhaps the most famous operas inspired by the poem are those by Handel: Orlando (1733), Ariodante and Alcina (1735).
 In France, Jean-Baptiste Lully turned to Ariosto for his tragédie en musique Roland (1685).
 Rameau's comic opera Les Paladins (1760) is based on a story in canto 18 of Orlando (though Rameau's librettist derived the plot indirectly via La Fontaine's Contes).
 The enthusiasm for operas based on Ariosto continued into the Classical era and beyond with such examples as Johann Adolph Hasse’s Il Ruggiero (1771), Niccolò Piccinni's Roland (1778), Haydn's Orlando paladino (1782), Méhul's Ariodant (1799) and Simon Mayr's Ginevra di Scozia (1801).
-Ambroise Thomas wrote a comedic one act Angélique et Médor in 1843.
+Ambroise Thomas wrote a comedic one-act, Angélique et Médor, in 1843.
+Augusta Holmès wrote her orchestral work Roland Furieux in 1876.